-Methods for group comparisons using predicted probabilities and marginal effects on probabilities are developed for the binary regression model.
-Unlike standard tests that compare regression coefficients across groups, the tests we propose are unaffected by the identification of the coefficients and are expressed in the natural metric of the outcome probability.
-While we focus on the logit model with two groups, our interpretive framework applies to a broad class of models and can be extended to any number of groups.
+Methods for group comparisons using predicted probabilities and marginal effects on probabilities are developed for regression models for binary outcomes.
+Unlike approaches based on the comparison of regression coefficients across groups, the methods we propose are unaffected by the identification of the coefficients and are expressed in the natural metric of the outcome probability.
+While we illustrate our approach using the logit model with two groups, we consider how our interpretive framework can be used with a broad class of regression models and can be extended to any number of groups.